 This feature has been eagerly awaited and is finally possible!

-The module "Publish Content (Post Content) allows you to stylize once and for all the content part (the body) displayed within your pages and articles.
-No matter what this content was created with: with the Visual Builder or with the WordPress editor (classic or Gutenberg)...
+The "Post Content" module allows you to style the content (the body) displayed within your pages and posts once and for all.
+It doesn't matter with what this content was created: with the Visual Builder or with the WordPress editor (classic or Gutenberg)...

-In the past, it was necessary to add CSS to stylize all the titles of a site for example...
+In the past, it was necessary to add CSS to style all the titles of a site for example...

-That's right, because the tab Appearance > Customize > General Settings > Typography does not allow you to choose a custom font for the different title tags (h1, h2, h3, etc.).
+Yes, because the Appearance > Customise > General Settings > Typography tab does not allow you to choose a custom font for the different title tags (h1, h2, h3, etc.).

-You can only choose one font size for the body of the text and another for the header titles, the same for the typography...
+You can only choose one font size for the body text and another for the header titles, and the same goes for the typography...

-That time is over!
-Now, the "Publish Content" module (Post Content Module) allows you to style all the HTML elements of your content.
+Those days are over!
+Now, the Post Content Module allows you to style all the HTML elements of your content.

-Thanks to it, you will define the size, color, spacing, typography, responsible versions, box-shadow, animation and more of the following elements:
+With it, you will define the size, colour, spacing, typeface, responsive versions, box-shadow, animation and more of the following elements: